Paulus Hector Mair

-Paulus Hector Mair (1517–1579) was a German civil servant fencing master from Augsburg.
-He collected Fechtbücher and undertook to compile all knowledge of the art of fencing in a compendium surpassing all earlier books.
-For this, he engaged the painter Jörg Breu the Younger, as well as two experienced fencers, whom he charged with perfecting the techniques before they were painted.
-The project was very costly, taking a full four years, and according to Mair, consumed most of his family's income and property.
-Three versions of his compilation, and one later, less extensive manuscript, have been preserved.
+Paulus Hector Mair (1517–1579) was a German civil servant and fencing master from Augsburg.
+He collected Fechtbücher (combat manuals) and undertook to compile all knowledge of fencing in a compendium surpassing all earlier books.
+For this, he engaged the painter Jörg Breu the Younger, as well as two experienced fencers, whom he charged with perfecting the techniques before painting illustrations of them.
+The project was very costly; it took four years and, according to Mair, consumed most of his family's income and property.
+Three versions of his compilation and one manuscript have been preserved.

-Not only did Mair spend huge sums on his collections and on his projects, he also had a very expensive lifestyle, frequently hosting receptions for the more important burghers of Augsburg.
-His own income was not sufficient for this, and during many years, he misappropriated funds from the city treasury, with the supervision of which he had been entrusted since 1541.
-His embezzlements were discovered in 1579, and Mair was hanged as a thief at the age of 62.
+Mair spent huge sums of money on his collections and projects.
+He also had an expensive lifestyle, frequently hosting receptions for important burghers of Augsburg.
+His own income was not sufficient for this and for many years, he misappropriated funds from the city treasury, the supervision of which he had been entrusted since 1541.
+Mair's embezzlements were discovered in 1579 and he was hanged as a thief at the age of 62.